devkimchi/jamstack-intro-demo/README.md

 # JAMStack Intro Demo #

-This provides sample codes of a JAM Stack app for each cloud service providers including Azure, AWS and Google.
+This provides sample codes of a JAM Stack app for each cloud service providers including Google, AWS and Azure.

 ## Getting Started ##